hramza/PlayingWithDistributedTracing/readme.md

 ## Project
 We have two services that use distributed tracing.

-- Producer : .NET 6 Minimal API with compile time logging source generation that create a currency request and publish it to Kafka
+- Kafka Producer : .NET 6 Minimal API with compile time logging source generation that create a currency request and publish it to Kafka
-- Consumer : .NET 6 worker service that consumes the Kafka record, call a currency API to get the currency low and high price and store them in Elasticsearch
+- Kafka Consumer : .NET 6 worker service that consumes the Kafka record, call a currency API to get the currency low and high price and store them in Elasticsearch

 By using distributed tracing, we see the context from calling /index endpoint to elastic search indexing.